Cookie stuffing: Legality

+Examples

+The Dunning and Hogan cases in 2006 were the most prominent in the early Internet, and involved a sting operation by the FBI.

+The company Honey, a shopping startup that was acquired by PayPal in 2020, has faced allegations of cookie stuffing as far back as 2020.
+It produces a widely-used browser extension for finding shoppers better deals on products.
+Publicly accessible code involved in the alleged cookie stuffing were rewritten after its acquisition, including for products where they had not provided any discounts.
+In 2025 new code was incorporated into the extension to specifically evade detection by affiliate networks, which police extensions to prevent such behavior.
+In January of 2026, Rakuten Advertising removed Honey from its affiliate network.
+Rakuten reportedly knew of Honey's business practices as early as 2020 and had sent an email to stand down to PayPal, which PayPal ignored.
+PayPal Honey is currently facing a class-action lawsuit over these allegations.

+In 2026, shopping startup Phia faced allegations that its browser extension engaged in cookie stuffing by injecting affiliate identifiers during checkout.
+The company stated that the issue resulted from a software update and had since been corrected.

 Impact

 Despite several high-profile cases, only a small number of users encounter cookie stuffing on the web.
 This has led researchers to infer that the practice of cookie stuffing is confined to a very small group of affiliates.
 Additionally, cookie stuffing and other forms of affiliate marketing fraud disproportionately impact larger affiliate marketing networks that oversee numerous affiliate marketing programs, as opposed to smaller in-house programs.
 This is because smaller in-house affiliate programs are motivated by their parent companies to eradicate fraud, given its direct impact on their revenue.
 On the other hand, larger affiliate marketing networks, which earn a commission only when a transaction occurs between an affiliate and an online marketer, are incentivized not to actively police their programs and to avoid detecting fraudulent practices.
 In certain cases, this behavioral practice has led to online marketers severing ties with affiliate marketing networks.

 Cookie stuffing has adverse effects on both end users and legitimate affiliates.
 For end users, a loss of revenue for the parent online retail company in the form of fraudulent affiliate commission payouts could result in items that would otherwise have been sold at a discount being listed at higher prices to offset the losses incurred by online marketers.
 Similarly, a decrease in the amount of traffic for an online marketing firm could lead to lower demand and, subsequently, higher prices for items.
 Legitimate affiliates, who employ advertising to attract consumers, suffer from the impact of cookie stuffing, as they lose out on conversions from affiliate sales that were manipulated as a result of cookie stuffing which overrides legitimate affiliate cookies.